 |Click For Best Price|

-- How To Choose The Best Telecaster Pickups For You
+- How to Choose the Right Pickups for You

-The Seymour Duncan Quarter Pound is our Top pick.
-This set of pickups features a higher output and is very versatile, offering true Tele tone for today’s player and at a fair price.
+The Seymour Duncan Quarter Pound is our Top Pick.
+This set of pickups features a higher output and is very versatile, offering true Tele tone for today’s player at a fair price.

 The Fender Deluxe Drive is our Budget Option.
 These pickups feature that classic Tele twang and unmistakable bite.
 From country to rock, these pickups offer versatility and are a great replacement option that remains very affordable.